Providing grants to carbon capture, utilization, and storage (CCUS) programs of high impact

-Critical paths for CCS deployment.
+Critical paths for CCUS deployment.

-We work with key stakeholders around the world to enable policies and regulations; make CCS financeable; improve availability and understanding of data & analyses; and advance conceptual design in hard-to-abate sectors, transport, and countries and industries with high emissions.
+We work with key stakeholders around the world to enable policies and regulations; make CCUS financeable; improve availability and understanding of data & analyses; and advance conceptual design in hard-to-abate sectors, transport, and countries and industries with high emissions.

 These geographies include, but are not limited to, China, Southeast Asia, the Middle East, Africa, and India.